FPMedia/codecapsules-docs/docs/reference/migrating-a-database-with-code-capsules.md

 ## Step 4: Create and Populate SQL Files

-Run the command above to create a folder to store migrations:
+Run the following command to create a folder to store migrations:

 `db-migrate create insert_unique_name --sql-file`